Why Life Insurance from your Super Fund may not be so super!

 A report in October 2019 by ASIC found that the eligibility criteria of some super funds funnelled some members into low value ADL (Activities of Daily Living) TPD cover.
 This type of cover had an average decline rate of 60% and as high as 87% in some cases.
 Consumers most affected were those who were casual or part time employees, unemployed or in occupations considered high risk.
 ASIC was concerned that these consumers may be unaware that they were paying premiums for TPD cover that they were unlikely to be able to claim on, when they could purchase more suitable cover elsewhere.

 Income Protection policies under super are restricted to offering total and partial disability benefits.
-Retail income protection policies, particularly comprehensive policies, offer a range of other benefits.
-These extra benefits can include accelerated or set payments for specified injuries or traumas, payments within the waiting period if you are hospitalised, payments if a family member has to stop work to care for you, payments for home care services and child care and reimbursement of rehabilitation or retraining costs.
+Retail income protection policies, may offer other benefits such as additional payments if you are hospitalised or suffer certain trauma conditions, and may reimburse rehabilitation or retraining costs.

 11. Life insurance through Super may have general exclusions